Hiccups and how to get rid of them!

 10. Breathe into a paper bag.
 Alert!
 Never use plastic bags as they can stick against your face and stop you breathing.

-Sometimes none of these work - the hiccpus just go away by themselves!
+But probably none of these work - the hiccups just go away by themselves!

 to avoid hiccups

 Usually there is no clear reason for hiccups to start - but it might seem like these things could have triggered them.

 Sometimes hiccups start when you are laughing - but usually you can laugh without getting hiccups.
 You need to be able to laugh without worrying about hiccups!

 Sometimes hiccups start when you are doing something which is causing you to feel embarrassed - like giving a presentation to your class - but this usually is not happening when the hiccups start, and usually you can do something which is embarrassing without getting hiccups.

 Sometimes hiccups start when you drink something really fast.

 Some people think that you can avoid hiccups if you don't eat too fast.
 Eating quickly lets more air in with the food.